o3de/o3de.org/content/docs/userguide/particles/editor/emitter-shape-types.md

 ---
-description: ' Use the emitter shape types in &ALYlong;''s &particle-editor; to achieve a variety of effects. '
+description: ' Use the emitter shape types in Amazon Lumberyard''s Particle Editor to achieve a variety of effects. '
 title: Working with Emitter Shape Types
 ---